RoyMustang-Dev/GenAI/README.md

 * Saving the Model & Tokenizer
 * Loading the Saved Model
 * Predictions using the Loaded Model

+## `→ Project 3 - Telegram ChatBot using OpenAI Platform`
+* The main code for the project is in the `main.py` file
+* The code uses the OpenAI Platform's ChatCompletion API to interact with the user
+* To get the Telegra Bot Token
+    - Open Telegram either on your phone or on the Laptop, and search for the "BotFather"
+    - Follow the Steps to create the Bot
+    - It will give you the Bot Token and the Bot Username, and the Bot instance.
+Type the following:
+        - /start
+        - /newbot
+        - Name your Bot
+        - Choose the Bot Username
+        - This will generate the Bot Token
+* The code in the `main.py` file has been implemented using the following steps:
+    - Importing the necessary Libraries
+    - Step 1: Load the Keys and Tokens
+    - Step 2: Initialize the Class instance
+    - Step 3: Initialize bot and dispatcher
+    - Step 4: Define the function to handle the /start command
+    - Step 5: Define the function to handle the /help command
+    - Step 6: Define the function to clear the previous responses and context
+    - Step 7: Define the function to handle the Users inputs and generate responses
+    - Step 8: Call the Executor

 # Happy Coding!!!